Emerging Winemakers Competition and Symposium

 Since 2018, the Emerging Winemakers Competition and Symposium has presented some amazing and very informative speakers and seminars.
 Seminars that have ranged in topics from good sanitation cellar practice, traditional and non-traditional wine styles, choosing the right root-stock for your soil and climate, yeast choice; and how or how not to launch a wine brand.

-In 2022 Emerging Winemakers Competition and Symposium will be both in-person and virtually Saturday, April 23, 2022, followed by a Wine Competition Awards Ceremony and Roundtable Discussion between judges and wine competitors.
+Please join us for the fifth Emerging Winemakers Competition and Symposium.
+This year’s Symposium will be both in-person and virtually on Saturday, April 15, 2023, followed by a Wine Competition Awards Ceremony and Roundtable Discussion between judges and wine competitors.